-In 2021, independent directors received a cash retainer for service on the Board at the annual rate of \$112,500, payable quarterly in advance.
-The 2021 cash retainer level was established in 2019 in consultation with FW Cook following the Compensation Committee's review of market practices at a group of comparable companies and taking into consideration the level of work required of our directors.
-The Chairs of our Audit Committee and Compensation Committee each received an additional retainer at an annual rate of \$25,000, each payable quarterly in advance.
-In 2021, the Compensation Committee recommended increasing the annual retainer paid to our Vice Chair and Lead Independent Director from \$50,000 to \$100,000, payable quarterly in advance.
-In making this recommendation, the Compensation Committee considered the advice of FW Cook, comparable market practices for compensation of independent board leadership positions, and its assessment of the level of work expected to be devoted to fulfilling the duties and responsibilities of the Lead Independent Director, including by serving as Vice Chair.
-After considering the recommendation of the Compensation Committee and materials prepared by FW Cook, the Board elected to increase the annual retainer for our Lead Independent Director effective July 1, 2021 to \$100,000, payable quarterly in advance.
-The Compensation Committee, in consultation with FW Cook, concluded that the cash retainers for independent directors and committee chair positions remained reasonable for 2021 in light of the work expected in each role.
+In 2022, independent directors received a cash retainer for service on the Board at the annual rate of \$112,500, payable quarterly in advance.
+The cash retainer level was established in 2019 in consultation with FW Cook following the Compensation Committee's review of market practices at a group of comparable companies and taking into consideration the level of work required of our directors.
+In 2022, the Chairs of our Audit Committee and Compensation Committee each received an additional retainer at an annual rate of \$25,000, each payable quarterly in advance, and our Vice Chair and Lead Independent Director received an annual retainer of \$100,000, also payable quarterly in advance.
+The Compensation Committee, in consultation with FW Cook, concluded that the cash retainers for independent directors, committee chair positions, and Vice Chair and Lead Independent Director remained reasonable for 2022 in light of the work expected in each role.

 The Board believes that a substantial portion of director compensation should consist of equity-based compensation to assist in aligning the long-term interests of our directors with those of our stockholders.
-On April 22, 2021, each of our independent directors serving on the Board at that time received 8,481 RSUs under the Amended and Restated AGNC Investment Corp.
+On April 21, 2022, each of our independent directors serving on the Board at that time received 12,426 RSUs under the Amended and Restated AGNC Investment Corp.
 2016 Equity and Incentive Compensation Plan (the "2016 Equity Plan"), which is described in more detail below.
-The RSUs vest on the earlier of April 22, 2022 or the date of the 2022 Annual Meeting of Stockholders, subject to the director's continued service on our Board through the vesting date.
+The RSUs vest on the earlier of April 21, 2023 or the date of the 2023 Annual Meeting of Stockholders, subject to the director's continued service on our Board through the vesting date.
 Each RSU represents the right to receive an equivalent number of shares of our common stock, plus dividend equivalents, subject to the terms of the 2016 Equity Plan.
-The grant date fair value of the 2021 RSU awards reflects an increase of \$22,500 relative to RSU awards made to each independent director in 2020, which level had not been adjusted since 2015.
-The Compensation Committee recommended this increase in annual equity awards in consultation with FW Cook as part of its review of our director compensation relative to our compensation philosophy and objectives, comparable market practices for independent director compensation, and the work required of our directors.
+The Compensation Committee recommended the amount of annual equity awards in consultation with FW Cook as part of its review of our director compensation relative to our compensation philosophy and objectives, comparable market practices for independent director compensation, and the work required of our directors.

-The following table sets forth the compensation received by each independent director during 2021:
+The following table sets forth the compensation received by each independent director during 2022:

 Name Fees Earned or Paid in Cash (\$) Stock Awards (\$) 1 Total (\$)

 Donna J. Blank 137,500 147,500 285,000

 Morris A. Davis 137,500 147,500 285,000

 John D. Fisk 112,500 147,500 260,000

-Andrew A. Johnson, Jr. 2 22,077 22,077
+Andrew A. Johnson, Jr. 112,500 147,500 260,000

-Prue B. Larocca 187,500 147,500 335,000
+Prue B. Larocca 212,500 147,500 360,000

 Paul E. Mullings 112,500 147,500 260,000

 Frances R. Spark 112,500 147,500 260,000

-The amounts reported in the "Stock Awards" column represent the grant date fair value of each award granted calculated in accordance with Financial Accounting Standards Board ASC Topic 718, Compensation-Stock Compensation ("ASC 718"), as required by Securities and Exchange Commission ("SEC") regulations.
-Each award represents the right to receive 8,481 shares of common stock (calculated by dividing the value of the award by the closing price of a share of common stock on the grant date, which was \$17.39 on April 22, 2021).
-As of December 31, 2021, in connection with these awards, each independent director had unvested RSUs relating to 9,049 shares of common stock, including dividend equivalents on the RSUs.
-Mr. Johnson was appointed to the Board effective October 21, 2021.
+^{1.} The amounts reported in the "Stock Awards" column represent the grant date fair value of each award granted calculated in accordance with Financial Accounting Standards Board ASC Topic 718, Compensation-Stock Compensation ("ASC 718"), as required by Securities and Exchange Commission ("SEC") regulations.
+Each award represents the right to receive 12,426 shares of common stock (calculated by dividing the value of the award by the closing price of a share of common stock on the grant date, which was \$11.87 on April 21, 2022).
+As of December 31, 2022, in connection with these awards, each independent director had unvested RSUs relating to 13,751 shares of common stock, including dividend equivalents on the RSUs.